 My feelings towards mountains have matured over the years from fear to awe to love.
 I have enjoyed being around the Himalayas and the Alps,watching the peaks glow every morning and evening under the warm rays of the sun.
 However, the oneness that I felt at the feet of the Mystic Mountain -Mount Kailash in Tibet redefined my relationship with mountains unlocking the spiritual being within me.
 Growing up in a Hindu family in India, stories of Kailash where Lord Shiva (hindu God)resided were narrated by elders to keep the naughty, fidgety children mesmerised for a while.
 I was no different and often pleaded to Lord Shiva to grant me one visit to his abode and I would not ask for anything for the rest of my life.
 It so happened that my prayers were answered 3 decades later and am trying to live by the promise made years ago.
+After an energizing dip in Lake Manasarovar in the extreme cold; it was time for the Kailash Parikrama

 Mount Kailash – Journey Begins Day 1